pimbrouwers/Falco/documentation/example-hello-world-mvc.md

 To do that, we'll define an explicit entry point function which gives us access to the command line argument.
 By then forwarding these into the web application, we gain further [configurability](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration#command-line).
 You'll notice the application contains a file called `appsettings.json`, this is another [ASP.NET convention](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration#default-application-configuration-sources) that provides fully-featured and extensible configuration functionality.

 Next we define an explicit collection of endpoints, which gets passed into the `.UseFalco(endpoints)` extension method.
-You could just as easily invoke `.FalcoGet()` four times, but the collection approach generally scales better.
-The choice is yours.

 In this example, we examine the environment name to create an "is development" toggle.
 We use this to determine the extensiveness of our error output.
 You'll notice we use our exception page from above when an exception occurs when not in development mode.
 Otherwise, we show a developer-friendly error page.
 Next we activate static file support, via the default web root of `wwwroot`.